sesar

 Dere, A. L., T. S. White, R. H. April, B. Reynolds, T. E. Miller, E. P. Knapp, L. D. McKay, and S. L. Brantley (2013), Climate dependence of feldspar weathering in shale soils along a latitudinal gradient, Geochimica et Cosmochimica Acta, 122, 101-126, http://dx.doi.org/10.1016/j.gca.2013.08.001.

-SESAR² in Grant Proposals
+SESAR² In Grant Proposals

 The National Science Foundation allows for researchers to budget expenses for the preparation of research data for distribution.
 (NSF Proposal and Award Policies and Procedures Guide Chapter II.C.2.g.(vi).b) Registering your institution’s samples within SESAR² allows your samples to be discovered beyond your catalog and contributes to the National Science Foundations mission of open access to data.